alarmfox/enclave-benchmark/README.md

 sudo ./dev/setup_host.sh
 ```

-For any custom setup, follow *bare metal* instructions [here](https://alarmfox.github.io/enclave-benchmark/installation.html#bare-metal).
+For any custom setup, follow the *bare metal* instructions [here](https://alarmfox.github.io/enclave-benchmark/installation.html#bare-metal).

 Now, you can run the build command (remove `--release` for a fast but unoptimized build):
 ```sh
 cargo build --release
 ```
-After building the application will be in `target/<debug|release>/enclave-benchmark`.
+After building, the application will be in `target/<debug|release>/enclave-benchmark`.

 **(Optional)** Copy the executable somewhere else: